villhei/elixirtut/elixir_web/app/chapters/03_data_structures.md

 ```

-The `Map.put/3` function can be used to create an updated copy of a map provided as the first argument.
+The `Map.put/3` function is be used to create an updated copy of a map provided as the first argument.
 The second argument is the new key to be inserted, and the third is the value associated with that key.
-The original map is on updated by the `Map.put/3` function.
+As we are working with immutable data, the `Map.put/3` returns a copy of the original map with the updated values.
+The original map still exists in memory as-was.

 ```elixir
 iex> Map.delete(country_capitals, :germany)